 - Schrodinger of Hellsing is a sort of self-observation with will.
 Self-described as "everywhere and nowhere," if he wills himself as being in any place at any time, he appears there, including in people's thoughts (as was seen in Zorin Blitz's last moments).
 This became Alucard's downfall, as his very existence relies on being aware of himself, and once that self was absorbed into Alucard, who exists beside millions of consciousnesses in a single being, he was no longer able to recognize himself as alive or dead (and neither could Alucard by extension).
 This erased a once-thought immortal, unstoppable vampire from the series, all the way until the epilogue.

 - Watchmen gives us Dr. Manhattan.
 Due to his powers, he can create as many copies of himself as he wants, and maintaining perfect control over them since they're all technically him (he also exists outside of time, so he also knows what people were/are/will be doing).
 It seriously creeps out (and annoys) his girlfriend that he's simultaneously having sex with her and working on his project.
+It also shows that she doesn't understand him, since to him, doing it afterwards or before would also be simultaneous.

 - In Astral Dawn, the Aash Ra are all omnipresent.
 This also includes any of their hybrid progeny.